Skip navigation

 It is up to you whether or not to have prenatal genetic counseling and testing.
 You will want to think about your personal desires, religious beliefs, and family circumstances.

-Some people have a greater risk than others for passing on genetic disorders to their children, including:
+Some people have a greater chance than others for passing on genetic disorders to their children, including:

-• People who have family members or children with genetic or birth defects.
+• People who have family members or children with genetic conditions or birth defects.

 • Jews of Eastern European descent.
-They may have a high risk of having babies with Tay-Sachs or Canavan disease.
+They may have a higher risk of having babies with Tay-Sachs or Canavan disease.

 • African Americans, who may risk passing sickle-cell anemia (blood disease) on to their children.